bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ### Exporting the app package file

 On Bitrise, it does not matter whether you want to export an .ipa file, an .apk file or an .app file: the process is the same for all Xamarin apps.
 To make sure you build the correct project type, set up your solution configurations in Visual Studio.
-For example, if you wish to get an .apk file to upload it to Google Play, use a **Release** project configuration for your Android project in your solution configuration.
+For example, if you want to get an .apk file to upload it to Google Play, use a **Release** project configuration for your Android project in your solution configuration.

 1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
-2. Make sure you have the `Xamarin Archive` Step in the workflow you wish to use.
+2. Make sure you have the `Xamarin Archive` Step in your workflow.
 3. Make sure the required inputs of the Step have appropriate values.
 By default, all the inputs are [Environment Variables](/getting-started/getting-started-steps/#environment-variables-as-step-inputs).
 Click on the `Env Vars` tab in the Workflow Editor to change the value of the Environment Variable.
    * **Path to the Xamarin Solution file**: the location of your Xamarin solution file.
-   * **Xamarin project configuration**: the solution configuration, set up in Visual Studio, that you wish to run on Bitrise.
-Change the appropriate environment variable if you wish to run a different configuration; for example, if you only wish to build an iOS project, as opposed to both iOS and Android projects.
+   * **Xamarin project configuration**: the solution configuration, set up in Visual Studio, that you want to run on Bitrise.
+Change the appropriate environment variable if you want to run a different configuration; for example, if you only want to build an iOS project, as opposed to both iOS and Android projects.
    * **Xamarin solution platform**: the target platform of your solution configuration.

 ### Deploying to Bitrise.io and to online stores